French philosophy: Baudrillard

 Hélène Cixous (born 1937) developed a feminist interpretation of post-structuralism most influenced by Derrida.
 She argued that patriarchal cultures build male domination into their language and literary canon, and that a feminist revolution must account for this.
 She urged female writers to adopt deconstructionist methods and forward their own vision of life as a woman.

+Luce Irigaray (born 1930) is a feminist, post-structuralist ostracized by the followers of Lacan.
+She is considered one of the founders of French difference feminism.